boyter/scc/README.md

    --averagewage value, --aw value     Set as integer to set the average wage used for basic COCOMO calculation (default: 56286)
-   --cocomo, --co                      Set to check remove cocomo calculation output --debug                             Set to enable debug output --trace                             Set to enable trace output, not reccomended for multiple files --help, -h                          show help --version, --ver                    Print the version
+   --cocomo, --co                      Set to check remove cocomo calculation output --debug                             Set to enable debug output --trace                             Set to enable trace output, not recommended for multiple files --help, -h                          show help --version, --ver                    Print the version
 ```